-Excerpt from GDS Action points research is required to: better understand biogeographic structuring, processes, genetic biodiversity and biogeochemistry of terrestrial and marine ecosystems and the drivers of variability and change enhance projections of ecosystem vulnerability and response to changing environmental conditions and direct human pressures understand the resilience and adaptation of Antarctic species to changing environmental conditions understand how Antarctic soil, substrates, inland waters, permafrost and the associated microbial communities will respond to changing environmental conditions and the implications of those changes, including for native biodiversity and ecosystems improve understanding of the risks and implications across all environments of invasion and establishment of non-native species, as well as the risks and implications of humanmediated transfers of native biota better understand environmental impacts on migratory species including those that breed in or around New Zealand. (pp. 13-14) research is required to: improve understanding of terrestrial, including inland aquatic, and marine environments and biota at risk of non-native species introduction, climate change and human impacts including contamination and physical disturbance identify practical solutions to mitigate risks to Antarctic and Southern Ocean environments, ecosystems, species and values and measure the effectiveness of response actions support the establishment, research, monitoring and management of marine and terrestrial protection mechanisms including Marine Protected Areas and Antarctic Specially Protected Areas implement research and monitoring programmes that support the delivery of environmental protection and conservation objectives of the Antarctic Treaty system better understand the populations, dynamics and life habits of harvested marine species, the impacts of harvested species understand thow c We are also experiencing the impacts of a changing environment with new pressures, including climate change, providing additional challenges for biosecurity. (p.
-3) Develop methods to better monitor and analyse potential changes in biosecurity risks resulting from climate change. (p.
+Excerpt from GDS Action points research is required to: better understand biogeographic structuring, processes, genetic biodiversity and biogeochemistry of terrestrial and marine ecosystems and the drivers of variability and response to changing environmental conditions and direct human pressures understand the resilience and adaptation of Antarctic species to changing environmental conditions understand the resilience and adaptation of Antarctic species to changing environmental conditions understand how Antarctic soil, substrates, inland waters, permafrost and the associated microbial communities will respond to changing environmental conditions and the implications of those changes, including for native biodiversity and ecosystems improve understanding of the risks and implications across all environments of invasion and establishment of non-native species, as well as the risks and implications of human-mediated transfers of native biota better understand environmental impacts on migratory species including those that breed in or around New Zealand. (pp. 13-14) research is required to: improve understanding of terrestrial, including inland aquatic, and marine environments and biota at risk of non-native species introduction, climate change and human impacts including contamination and physical disturbance identify practical solutions to mitigate risks to Antarctic and Southern Ocean environments, ecosystems, species and values support the establishment, research, monitoring and management of marine and terrestrial protection mechanisms including Marine Protected Areas and Antarctic Specially Protected Areas implement research and monitoring programmes that support the delivery of environmental protection and conservation objectives of the Antarctic Treaty system better understand the populations, dynamics and life habits of harvested marine species, the impacts on harvested species understand how changing o We are also experiencing the impacts of a changing environment with new pressures, including climate change, providing additional challenges for biosecurity. (p.
+3) accordance with CCAMLR objectives. (p.
+15) Develop methods to better monitor and analyse potential changes in biosecurity risks resulting from climate change. (p.
 25) Develop methods to better monitor and analyse potential changes in biosecurity risks resulting from climate change. (p.
-25) Climate change implications considered across the aquaculture work programme. (p.
+25) Investigate the impacts of climate change and measures to adopt Climate change implications considered across the aquaculture work programme. (p.
 4) Investigate the impacts of climate change and measures to adapt and respond. (p.
 4) Investigate the impacts of climate change and measures to adapt and respond. (p.
 4)